Max-Sepp/Rock_Paper_Scissors/README.md

 To build a AI that you could recognise the hand gestures of rock paper scissors.

-### For inforamtion on the dataset read the README within the dataset folder: rock_paper_scissors_data
+### For information on the dataset read the README within the dataset folder: rock_paper_scissors_data